Friends of Nature UK (hereinafter called the 'Association') is a non-profit making cultural organisation.

 4. APPOINTMENT OF OFFICERS

 The Officers of the Association shall consist of the President, the Vice-President, the Secretary, the Assistant Secretary, Membership Secretary, Treasurer and Youth Officer who shall be elected annually.
+For Appointment as Officer the member shall normally have held continuous membership of Friends of Nature UK for a minimum 3 years prior to taking up post.
 Affiliated members can not be appointed to the National Committee.

 Special Interest Representatives such as the Bulletin Editor, Environmental Officer, House Representative, Outdoor Activities Officer and Webmaster shall also be appointed annually by the Annual General Meeting.